balandinodidonato/MyoMapper/README.md

 `open MyoMusic/MyoMusic.pde`

-Once the Processing Skatch came up
+Once the Processing Sketch came up

 Navigate to the top bar and select `File -> Export Application`